Skip to content

 2. Click Create workflow.

 3. Enter a name (max.
 50 characters) and optional description (max.
-150 characters), then click Create workflow again.
+150 characters), then click Save.

-When the workflow builder opens, you’ll see a new canvas with Start and End nodes.
-The Start node defines where inputs enter the workflow (typically via API), and the End node collects the response returned to the caller.
+The workflow builder opens with a blank canvas containing two nodes: Start and End.
+The Start node is where input enters the workflow (typically via API call), and the End node returns the response to the caller.

 A new workflow canvas with start and end nodes.